 This combined lecture and lab course gives students an introduction to feedback control system concepts; mathematical modeling of mechanical, hydraulic, electro-mechanical, and servo systems; feedback system characteristics and performance; stability; design; and compensation of control systems.

-P: ENGR 340 with a C or higher Fall Only.
+P: ENGR 308 with a C or higher, and ENGR 340 with a C or higher Fall Only.

 ENGR 434.
 Power Electronics.
 3 Credits.